lukegriffith/hashi-vault-oidc-jwt-provider/README.md

 ---

 ### **6. Generate a JWT**

+Login as the userpass login.
-Use the defined role to generate a JWT:
+Use the defined role to generate a JWT

 ```bash
 vault read identity/oidc/token/example